Ever since he was a child Sawada Tsunayoshi had had the worst luck with animals.

 He wasn’t a lapdog either though, not by any stretch of the imagination.
 He was actually rather independent.
 The only time he seemed to deliberately seek attention for himself was at night when he slept together with Tsuna.
 That had become the norm after the first day they’d met, when Tsuna had slumped down with the newly un-boxed puppy cradled in his arms and newfound adoration blooming in his chest.

 The rather large dog now insisted on squeezing into the single bed together every night and had in fact gone into fits of uncharacteristic - what could only be called – sulking, on the few occasions when Tsuna had denied him.
 He also had an annoying habit of waiting until Tsuna was just falling asleep to yank the covers off of him in retribution and would persistently continue to do so until Tsuna let him onto the bed with him.
-So the brunet had gotten used to sleeping with the massive black lump half on top of him during the night, and more than half during colder months.
+So he had gotten used to sleeping with the massive black lump half on top of him during the night, and more than half during colder months.

 Despite Reborn’s apparent aloofness the two of them were still practically attached at the hip and had been since day one.
 Reborn shadowed Tsuna everywhere, especially in the first few months.
 He’d trailed after him from room to room and sat silently with him no matter what he was doing, head cocked and eyes trained on his young owner.